bioinformatics-lab/BioDragon/WGS_Em.md

 ## SPADE

 -- > SPADEs (which will perform the genome assembling...
 It means that all genomes will be "organized" one by one based in themselves sequences.
 We call it as "De novo Assembling".
 There is another way to perform that.
 When we have a reference genome (in my case it is called H37Rv: we already know all genes position and their effects) we can perform an assembling by reference (also called as "Mapping"), but it is not done by Spades (I still don't know how to perform it using Linux, just by Bionumerics software).

 This analysis will give us 7 folders and 11 files, we just need (so far) the one called "contigs.fasta" (for each genome).

-The good point of Spades analysis is that we don't have to copy and paste the Trimmomatic paired files into the Spades folder...
+The good point of Spades analysis is that we don't have to copy and paste the Trimmomatic paired files into the Spades folder.

 We give the follow command:

 ```
 python spades.py -k 21,33,55,77 --careful --only-assembler --pe1-1 /home/bioinfo/Desktop/Emilyn/Results/Trimmomatic/G04868/G04868_R1_paired.fq.gz --pe1-2 /home/bioinfo/Desktop/Emilyn/Results/Trimmomatic/G04868/G04868_R2_paired.fq.gz -o /home/bioinfo/Desktop/Emilyn/Results/SPades/G04868 && python spades.py -k 21,33,55,77 --careful --only-assembler --pe1-1 /home/bioinfo/Desktop/Emilyn/Results/Trimmomatic/G04869/G04869_R1_paired.fq.gz --pe1-2 /home/bioinfo/Desktop/Emilyn/Results/Trimmomatic/G04869/G04869_R2_paired.fq.gz -o /home/bioinfo/Desktop/Emilyn/Results/SPades/G04869